 Ideas to make it easier for you to rest:

 If you’re in the hospital, you can have a set time for your family and friends to visit you and your baby.
 Do not make it a 24/7 visiting hour window, trust me, I wish I did this!
-It will give you time to rest, spend with your baby alone and have quiet and peaceful time.
+It will give you time to rest and spend time with your newborn.

 If you’re home, do your best to rest when your baby is taking a nap.
 Try using this comfortable pillow and take a 30 minute power nap, it’s going to help you feel re-charged and well rested.
 I actually would ask my hubby and family members to help care for my twins, so I can take a nap.
 Honestly girl, you probably think I’m crazy for doing that.
 But, it helped me get the rest that I needed and they were totally happy to help.